Paris Packages

 Timings: The park operates between 10 am to 7 pm on all days.

-6. Marvel at a classical ballet at Palais Garnier: The Opera house or Palais Garnier was built in 1875, by Napoleon III’s order.
-Possessing a rich heritage of French architecture, the museum Bibliothèque-Musée de l'Opéra de Paris is within the premises.
+6. Marvel at a classical ballet at Palais Garnier: This opera house was constructed in 1875 under Napoleon III's direction.
+It showcases a remarkable French architectural legacy and houses the Bibliothèque-Musée de l'Opéra de Paris museum.

 Location: Place de l’Opéra, 75009 Paris